php-fast/php-fast/README.md

 6. Set up your web server to use the `public/` directory as the document root.

 After completing these steps, PHP-Fast is ready for development.
 You can now configure your application and start building your web project.

+## 3. Directory Structure

+PHP-Fast follows a well-organized directory structure to keep the application clean and modular.
+Here's a breakdown of each directory and its purpose:

+### application/
+Contains all the application-specific files, such as configurations, controllers, models, views, and routes.

+- **config/**
+  - `config.php`: Main configuration file for the application.

+- **controllers/**
+  - **Api/**: Directory for API-related controllers.
+    - `UsersController.php`: Controller to handle user-related API endpoints.
+  - `HomeController.php`: Main controller for handling web-based requests.

+- **middlewares/**
+  - `AuthMiddleware.php`: Middleware for handling authentication logic.
+  - `PermissionMiddleware.php`: Middleware for handling user permissions.

+- **models/**
+  - `UsersModel.php`: Model to interact with the users' data in the database.

+- **routes/**
+  - `api.php`: Defines API routes for the application.
+  - `web.php`: Defines web routes for the application.

+- **views/**
+  - **default/**: Default directory for views, structured to support components, pages, and layouts.
+    - **component/**: Reusable components that can be included in multiple views.
+      - `footer.php`: Footer component.
+      - `header.php`: Header component.
+    - **home/**: Directory corresponding to the `HomeController`.
+      - `add_user.php`: View for adding a user.
+      - `edit_user.php`: View for editing a user.
+      - `home.php`: Homepage view.
+      - `view_user.php`: View for displaying user details.
+    - `404.php`: Custom 404 error page.
+    - `themes.php`: Layout file for the application interface.

+### public/
+The document root of the application.
+This directory contains the front controller and other assets like stylesheets, JavaScript files, and images.

+- `.htaccess`: Apache configuration file for URL rewriting.
+- `index.php`: The entry point for all HTTP requests, bootstraps the framework.

+### system/
+Holds the core framework files, commands, drivers, helpers, and libraries.

+- **commands/**: Contains command-line tools for the framework.
+  - `ControllersCommand.php`: Command for creating controllers via CLI.
+  - `ModelsCommand.php`: Command for creating models via CLI.
+  - `TableCommand.php`: Command for synchronizing database tables.

+- **core/**: Core system files of the framework.
+  - `AppException.php`: Custom exception handler for the application.
+  - `BaseController.php`: The base class that all controllers extend.
+  - `BaseModel.php`: The base class that all models extend.
+  - `Bootstrap.php`: Initializes the framework and handles routing.
+  - `Middleware.php`: Base middleware class for creating custom middleware.
+  - `Router.php`: Handles routing and directs requests to appropriate controllers.

+- **drivers/**: Drivers for handling caching and database interactions.
+  - **cache/**: Handles caching mechanisms.
+    - `Cache.php`: Base cache class.
+    - `FilesCache.php`: Cache implementation using file storage.
+    - `RedisCache.php`: Cache implementation using Redis.
+  - **database/**: Handles database queries and connections.
+    - `Database.php`: Base database class.
+    - `MysqlDriver.php`: MySQL-specific database driver.
+    - `PostgresqlDriver.php`: PostgreSQL-specific database driver.

+- **helpers/**: Contains helper functions to simplify common tasks.
+  - `core_helper.php`: Core helper functions used throughout the framework.
+  - `security_helper.php`: Functions for handling security and data sanitization.
+  - `uri_helper.php`: Functions for handling URL manipulations.

+- **libraries/**: Commonly used libraries within the system.
+  - `Logger.php`: Handles logging functionality.
+  - `Monitor.php`: Tracks application performance metrics.
+  - `Render.php`: Handles view rendering and layouts.
+  - `Security.php`: Manages security-related tasks.
+  - `Session.php`: Manages user sessions.

+### vendor/
+Contains all the third-party libraries installed via Composer.

+- **composer/**: Holds the Composer autoloader and dependency files.
+  - `autoload.php`: Automatically loads classes and files from the `vendor/` directory.

+### writeable/
+A writable directory used for storing logs, file uploads, and other generated files.

+- **logs/**
+  - `logger.log`: Log file for recording application logs.

+### Root Files
+- `composer.json`: Composer file for managing dependencies.
+- `init`: Command-line interface script for generating controllers, models, and database tables.

+This structured organization allows developers to easily navigate through the framework, manage application logic, and customize components as needed.